Ravenea musicalis: Distribution

 Endemic to southeast Madagascar, R. musicalis has only been found to live in three populations in the Belavenoka, Vatomirindry, and Ebakika Rivers.
-The Area of Occupancy, a measure frequently used by the IUCN to determine conservation status, is estimated to be only 7.25 square kilometers.
+The Area of Occupancy, a measure frequently used by the IUCN to determine conservation status, is estimated to be only 7.25 km2.
 Henk Beentje originally discovered the species in the Belavenoka River in 1993 during his primary expedition, while the Vatomirindry and Ebakika populations were found later in the 2000s.
 The Ebabkika and Belavenoka populations portray clear signs of palm tree harvesting and are dwindling at a higher rate than the remote Vatomirindry population.
 Ravenea musicalis does not appear to be thriving in any other location of the world.

 Habitat and ecology

-Ravenea musicalis can be found in rivers with flowing waters that are 0.5-2.5 meters deep.
+Ravenea musicalis can be found in rivers with flowing waters that are 0.5-2.5 m deep.
 It only grows to maturity on sandy river beds and seems unable to flourish on other soil types.
 It is adapted to warm, wet conditions, with precipitation averaging approximately 1680 mm/year and temperatures between 16 and 30 degrees Celsius.
 Lack of sufficient data makes the impact of R. musicalis on other species unclear.
 Not an ecologically dominant species, R. musicalis seems to be adapted to very specific environmental conditions.

 Ravenea musicalis has a unique life history.
 Its reproductive cycle more closely resembles mangroves than its fellow palms.
 The pleonanthic palm flowers every year.
 R. musicalis is dioecious, and female trees develop mature fruit during the wet season, in late February.
 Mature, floating fruits fall into the water where they are dispersed by the river away from the parent.
 Within each fruit is a single seed that begins to germinate while still inside the fruit.
 This seed is brown before germination and has a seed coat that is 0.2 mm thick.
 Once germinated, the seeds develop a seed leaf that is hooked in shape.
 The fruit containing the germinated seed splits easily with slight disturbance.
 Once the fruit splits open, either by rot or collision, the seed will sink to the bottom and travel along the river floor until it catches upon a projection.
 The seedling will then begin to develop and take root.
 The seedlings will typically develop three to four leaves that increase in size as growth continues.
 The seedlings and the juvenile plants develop entirely underwater, their fronds remaining flaccid and flowing with the current so as to not uproot in the river current.
 The young palms will emerge from the water and their fronds become rigid as the trunk develops.